Computable-Finance/CoFiX-Announcement/12_CoFiX2.1_Parameters_Changed.md

-# CoFiX v2.1 Parameters Change Report
+# CoFiX v2.1 Parameters Changed

-It's plan to remove the usdt pair, and the parameters of CoFiX v2.1 will adjusted, see the table below for details
+The usdt pair is removed, and the parameters of CoFiX v2.1 will adjusted, see the table below for details

 github: https://github.com/Computable-Finance/CoFiX-V2.1